Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Optimality of SC(f,epsilon)

 \section{Optimality of \texorpdfstring{$\SC(f,\e)$}{SC(f,epsilon)}}

-We begin this section by proving an $f$-dependent lower bound on the sample complexity of certified algorithms that matches the upper bound $\SC(f,\e)$ on the sample complexity of the $\cdoo$ algorithm (\Cref{prop:DOO:certified}), up to a $\log(1/\e)$ term.
+We begin this section by proving an $f$-dependent lower bound on the sample complexity of certified algorithms that matches the upper bound $\SC(f,\e)$ on the sample complexity of the $\cdoo$ algorithm (\Cref{prop:DOO:certified}), up to a $\log(1/\e)$ term, a dimension-dependent constant, and the term $(1-\Lip(f)/L)^d$.

 The proof of this result differs from those of traditional worst-case lower bounds.
 The idea is to build a \emph{local} worst-case analysis, introducing a weaker notion of sample complexity $\tau$ that is smaller than $\sigma(A,f,\e)$.
 Then we further lower bound this quantity by finding adversarial perturbations of the target function $f$ with the following opposing properties.
 First, these perturbations have to be similar enough to $f$ so that running $A$ on them would return the same recommendations for sufficiently many rounds.
 Second, they have to be different enough from $f$ so that enough rounds have to pass before being able to certify sub-$\e$ accuracy.
-We recall that $\me := \bce{ \log_2(\eo/\e) }$.
+We recall that $\me := \bce{ \log_2(\eo/\e) }$ and that $ \SC(f,\e)$ was defined in \eqref{eq:certified:bound}.

 \begin{theorem} The sample complexity of any certified algorithm $A$ satisfies